 Task 2: North-South Network Traffic

-In this task, the student will create FortiGate firewall policies to allow North-South (Spoke to Internet) network traffic.
+In this task create FortiGate firewall policies to allow North-South (Spoke to Internet) network traffic.

 Ping from the Linux Spoke VMs to the Internet